Bamboo floss: zero waste & toxin-free alternative.

 By contrast, most conventional floss threads are covered with a wax made of petroleum products.
 They also don’t offer any additional benefits like using organic essential oils or activated charcoal.

-I was surprisingly delighted with this floss because I’ve purchased products in the past that I thought were made of natural fibers, but to my disappointment, were actually still made of plastic but coated with natural waxes.
 In terms of durability, the fiber doesn’t fall apart or leave little bits of floss like other poorly-made products.

 Beyond the ingredients, EcoRoots’ bamboo floss comes in plastic-free packaging.
 It’s packed in a craft paper box, sure, but it is compostable.
 The small, refillable (and recyclable) glass jar is covered with a metal lid that doubles as a dispenser.
 You know--the little opening where you cut the floss to get the right length.
-So aside from the actual floss fibers, when you consider plastic packaging and the plastic spool holder you normally get with mainstream floss brands, EcoRoots’ floss ranks pretty high in sustainability!

 Wondering how much you should be using each time you brush your teeth?
 You’ll need around 18 inches when you floss, and this product comes with 30 meters or 33 yards.
 This means one spool lasts between one to two months depending on how often you floss, but it is recommended to floss at least once a day.

 Admittedly, I understand that flossing can be dreadful, especially if you have sensitive gums or tight spaces between your teeth.
 However, this bamboo floss makes it effortless to start a healthy flossing habit.
-It’s easy to use, eco-friendly, and gentle on your teeth and gums.
+It’s easy to use, low-waste, and gentle on your teeth and gums.

 Let’s dig a little deeper into why using plastic dental floss has so many negative effects.
 Stay with me as we discuss the production process, the packaging, the trash.
 Trust me, you’ll be glad you did your research.
 Let’s ask ourselves, why is natural bamboo floss the better choice?